-Ellen Gallagher (born 1965) brings together imagery from myth, nature, art and social history to create complex works in a wide variety of media, including painting, drawing, relief, collage, print, sculpture, and film.
+Ellen Gallagher (b.
+1965) brings together imagery from myth, nature, art and social history to create complex works in a wide variety of media, including painting, drawing, relief, collage, print, sculpture and film.

-In 1986 Ellen Gallagher spent a semester aboard an oceanographic research vessel examining the migratory patterns of pteropods – microscopic wing-footed snails, and drawing them.
-In a series of watercolours she recalls these studies of natural history ("Coral Cities", 2007).
-The people of 'Drexciya' represent the main inhabitants of this series.
+In 1986 Ellen Gallagher spent a semester aboard an oceanographic research vessel examining the migratory patterns of pteropods – microscopic wing-footed snails – and drawing them.
+In a series of watercolors she recalls these studies of natural history ("Coral Cities," 2007).
+The people of "Drexciya" represent the main inhabitants of this series.
 Drexciya is a mythic black Atlantis at the bottom of the Atlantic Ocean founded by pregnant African women who leapt or were thrown from slave ships during the Middle Passage and gave birth to offspring capable of breathing underwater.
-Gallgher populates her canvases with women protected by Afro wigs made of vibrant sea creatures and marine flora; women with flowing coral hairs; and jellyfish-like figures with African faces.
-For Gallagher, the overboard, drowned slaves are carriers of ideas of regeneration and transhistorical nation.
+Gallagher populates her canvases with women protected by Afro wigs made of vibrant sea creatures and marine flora; women with flowing coral hairs; and jellyfish-like figures with African faces.
+For Gallagher, the overboard, drowned slaves are carriers of ideas of regeneration and trans-historical nation.
 As an Exodus narrative, Gallagher's watercolours are not simply about escape but about the New Land, new beginnings, new identities formed in the context of emancipation.

-Beginning with "Preserve" (2001), the works show accumulations of eyes, lips and spores constructed with plasticine and paint and boxed in alongside the advertisements.
-The ads also became the basis for a series of five monumenal works comprising 396 portraits laid out on a grid, among them "Pomp-Bang" (2003), referred to by Ellen Gallagher as the 'yellow paintings'.
-The grid allows for non-linear, random reading, inviting the viewer to imagine intersecting narratives.
+Beginning with Preserve (2001), the works show accumulations of eyes, lips and spores constructed with plasticine and paint and boxed in alongside the advertisements.
+The ads also became the basis for a series of five monumental works comprising 396 portraits laid out on a grid, among them Pomp-Bang (2003), referred to by Ellen Gallagher as the "yellow paintings."
+The grid allows for nonlinear, random reading, inviting the viewer to imagine intersecting narratives.

 Organized by Tate Modern in association with Sara Hildén Art Museum, Tampere and Haus der Kunst, Munich.
 With thanks to Gagosian Gallery and Hauser & Wirth for their support towards the Ellen Gallagher: AxME international tour.

-We thank Bayerische Hausbau GmbH & Co.KG for their generous support as principle sponsor of the exhibition at Haus der Kunst.
+We thank Bayerische Hausbau GmbH & Co.KG for their generous support as principal sponsor of the exhibition at Haus der Kunst.